amskyepi/Data-Mining-CS315/Programming_Assignments/PA2/README.md

 - `python PA2.py`

 ### There will be an output file named 'output.txt' containing the corresponding output from running the program.
 ### NOTE: This program will take considerable time to produce all output.
+It took my machine 40 minutes to complete.

 ### Python imports used:
 - pandas